Lushosly/tactical-tic-tac-toe/README.md

 Implementation:

---- Python Engine: The core logic demostrating OOP, State Management , and Q-Learning logic. ---
+--- **Python Engine**: The core logic demostrating OOP, State Management , and Q-Learning logic. ---

---- Web Mission: A JavaScript port for instant play in the browser. ---
+--- **Web Mission**: A JavaScript port for instant play in the browser. ---

 Play Instantly! **Click Here to Launch Mission**